rumenmitov/netmon-mcp/README.md

 ```

 ### 3. eBPF Logic
-When the tool is executed:
+When the `incoming` operation is executed:

 1. The Go program loads the auto-generated eBPF objects
 2. XDP program attaches to the network interface